 My story as a photographer is one of continual learning, overcoming setbacks and adapting to new technology.
-In the heady days of the early 2000’s I was lucky enough to make my living from photographing in Scotland, shooting with my favourite camera of all time, a Mamiya RB67.
-With my wife, Sarah – the better half of our team, I have also worked in many countries in Europe.
+In the heady days of the late 1990's and the early 2000's I was lucky enough to make my living from photographing in Scotland, shooting with my favourite camera of all time, a Mamiya RB67.
+With my wife, Sarah - the better half of our team, I have also worked in many countries in Europe.
 Slovenia, Slovakia, the Czech Republic, Poland, Norway, Italy, the Netherlands and Spain to list just some of them.

-The arrival of digital on the professional travel photographer’s scene squeezed my income and so too did the financial crisis of 2008.
-The former I overcame as I embraced new technology, buying, what was then “the best” digital 35mm SLR, the Canon 1Ds and a Flextight/Hasselblad scanner to scan my library of 6x7mm transparencies.
+The arrival of digital on the professional travel photographer's scene squeezed my income and so too did the financial crisis of 2008.
+The former I overcame as I embraced the new technology, buying, what was then "the best" digital 35mm SLR, the Canon 1Ds and a Flextight/Hasselblad scanner to scan my library of 6x7mm transparencies.
 Photo agencies tried to adapt to digital, some failed including my best earner at the time, the Edinburgh based Still Moving Picture Company.
 Around this time Scot-Image was born!

 Enduring the crash of 2008 was much harder as publishers budgets were cut, more agencies fell by the wayside, and opportunities diminished.
 Tough times!

 Eventually though, the attractions of digital photography fell stale and for a quite a while I took no new photos.
 I had become quite automated in my photography, both in what I was taking and how I was taking it.
 It was a successful process, but that is what it was, a process.
 And was bored with it.
 So I took some time out and found other work.